tpokorra/CASAuth/README.md

 3. Download the [phpCAS](https://wiki.jasig.org/display/CASC/phpCAS) extension
     and extract it to the folder $WIKI/extensions/CASAuth/CAS/

-4. Add the following lines to your LocalSettings.php
+4. Add the following line to your LocalSettings.php

     ```php
     require_once( "$IP/extensions/CASAuth/CASAuth.php" );
-    casSetup();
     ```

 5. In the $WIKI/extensions/CASAuth/ directory, copy the